apoorvaron/Shorty/README.md

 3. Press Enter to execute the command.
 Git will clone the repository to your local machine.

-5. Rename the cloned repository folder from "shorty" to "tiny".

-6. Move the "tiny" folder to your web server's directory.
+4. Move the "shorty" folder to your web server's directory.

    - _**For MAMP (Mac):**_ <br>
    ```bash